Meet Our Faculty

 Sarah has been dedicated to working in education for over 12 years, with experience ranging from preschool to secondary school.
-She currently holds a B.S. in Education and has Reading/ESOL endorsements as well.
-After becoming a mom, Sarah looked toward Montessori and began to implement Montessori values into both her professional career and personal life.
-Sarah has spent her last four years guiding her children, Agnes (7 years) and Doris (5 years), at home using Montessori-based curriculums as a guide to their development.
+She holds a B.S. in Education and has Reading/ESOL endorsements as well.
+After becoming a mom, Sarah began to implement Montessori values in both her professional career and personal life.
+Sarah has spent her last four years guiding her children, Agnes (8 years) and Doris (6 years), at home using Montessori-based curriculum as a guide for their development.
 She passionately believes this style of education recognizes each child as an individual and celebrates their uniqueness.
-Furthermore, Sarah feels Montessori approaches to learning allow for children to be respected while gaining a strong sense of independence- ultimately nurturing a lifelong love for learning.
-In addition to her passion for teaching, Sarah enjoys hiking, camping, homeschooling her girls, spending time with her family, and working towards her master’s degree.
+Furthermore, Sarah feels the Montessori approach to learning allows children to be respected while gaining a strong sense of independence- ultimately nurturing a lifelong love for learning.
+In addition to her passion for teaching, Sarah enjoys hiking, camping, reading, homeschooling her girls, spending time with her family.
 As both an educator and a mother, she is thrilled to aid in the continual growth of the DMS students, guides, families, and community.

 Primary Co- Guide